 The only way to get a definitive answer on whether something constitutes fair use is to have it resolved in court by a judge.
 Judges use four factors in determining fair use:

-It is important to note that the above are only guidelines, and judges have a great deal of flexibility when making a decision on fair use.
+It is important to note that the above are only guidelines, are weighed in combination with each other to different degrees in each case, and judges have a great deal of flexibility when making a decision on fair use.

 The following link is for a Fair Use Checklist, which should be used in determining whether an item might be considered exempt from copyright under the Fair Use provision.
 The Fair Use Checklist is licensed by a Creative Commons License with attribution to the original creators of the checklist Kenneth D. Crews (formerly of Columbia University) and Dwayne K. Butler (University of Louisville).